Use these physical therapy tips to strengthen your hips against osteoarthritis.

-“The research is pretty robust in our ability to help mitigate pain by doing some hip-strengthening exercises after osteoarthritis has developed,” said Brian Kaufmann, DPT, at Vanderbilt Orthopaedics Cool Springs.
-Strengthening the muscles can help improve functional movement.
-And strength work may be able to stave off osteoarthritis in those who don’t have it yet, but more research is needed.
-“Anecdotally, we’ve got a pretty good idea that exercise can enhance the longevity of our joints,” Kaufmann explained.
+“There is a lot of research on improving pain through hip-strengthening exercises after osteoarthritis has developed,” said Jacob Storey, a physical therapist at Vanderbilt Orthopaedics.
+Strengthening the muscles can help improve functional movement and work to decrease overall pain levels.
+“We’ve got a pretty good idea that exercise can enhance the longevity of our joints,” Storey said.

 The importance of glute muscles